kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 	samples: [eipl_A, eipl_C, fikt_A, fikt_C]

-Next, you need to just tell Snakemake to find sample list from the configuration file:
+Next, you need to modify the Snakefile so that it would now take the sample list from the configuration file:

 	#Rule that performs the alignments
 	rule align_reads: